 I am a full-time student, I am a mother, and I am a Recreation Aide at my local VA.
 I served in the military from 2005 until March 2015.
-I started off as an enlisted soldier when I was 17 and a junior in high school.
+When I was 17 and a junior in high school, I started off as an enlisted soldier.
 In 2011 I graduated from the US Military Academy as a Second Lieutenant with a Bachelor’s in Management with a Systems Engineering track.

 I’m working on a Master’s in Social Work and am on track to graduate December 2020.
 I can’t wait, I’m so excited.
 I want to work with other military members, both current and veterans, either on my base or at the VA.

 My partner is also a disabled veteran who is an entrepreneur in the Information Technology field.
 He is looking into going back to school or into the civilian sector.

 What did your upbringing teach you about finances?